 Recent drawings examine hair care and beauty regimines within black femme culture.
 I am curious about how our personal and private routines (and the attendant products and purchases) exist within our imaginations, conversations, and stories, and further signal how we represent ourselves.
 Our routines are rituals wherein we honor our experiences and claim beauty standards existing beyond and before dominant narratives.
 I am curious about the time we take and how the money we spend moves in capitalist marketplaces.
 I am curious about how we talk back and tether ourselves to our mothers and children through this signifying.
 I am claiming the qualities of these ritual practices as drawing materials whose histories both trace and extend our lost languages and homelands.
 The drawing object becomes the mechanism by which different systems of value become visible and knowable.

-Installation views at SHEEN exhibit at Nine Gallery, Portland, OR (photo documentation by Mario Gallucci) and at (ON DRAWING) exhibit at Littman + White Gallery, Portland OR (photo documentation by Dan Kvitka)
+Installation views from: Time Being (Oregon Contemporary), SHEEN (Nine Gallery), Portland, OR (photo documentation by Mario Gallucci); PSU 75th Anniversary Faculty Exhibition (photo documentation courtesy of Jordan Schnitzer Museum of Art); and at (ON DRAWING) exhibit at Littman + White Gallery, Portland OR (photo documentation by Dan Kvitka)